reemrizzk/SimpleSyntaxJs/README.md

 **tabChars** : The chars to type when pressing tab key.
 Default is '\t'.

 **theme** : The theme for syntax highlighting.
-Default is 'light'.
+Default is 'light'. currently available theme choices: light, dark, nord, solarized-light, solarized-dark but you can create a custom css theme and use it if you want!

-3# Example with Configuration options:
+## Example with Configuration options:

 ```
 textarea.simpleSyntax({